open-telemetry/opentelemetry-specification/specification/logs/event-api.md

 From OpenTelemetry's perspective LogRecords and Events are both represented using the same [data model](./data-model.md).
-An Event is a specialized type of LogRecord, not a seperate concept.
+An Event is a specialized type of LogRecord, not a separate concept.

 Events contain all of the features provided by LogRecords, plus one additional feature.
 All Events have a `name`.
 Events with the same `name` MUST conform to